russwinch/python_conventions/README.md

                          address_one, address_two, address_three)
 ```
 If there is no option other than to use the trailing indent then keep the closing parenthesis on the same line as the last
-argument to avoid sad faces into the code (this is why I cannot use Black):
+argument to avoid sad faces into the code (this one of the reasons I don't use Black):

 ```
 # No: